Caramelized Hazelnut Topping Recipe (Krokant)

 Once it’s completely melted, stir occasionally and keep cooking until it turns a golden brown caramel color.

-Turn off the heat and stir in the butter until it’s melted and incorporated.
+Turn off the heat and stir in the butter and add the pinch of salt and stir until it’s melted and incorporated.
 (Note: If the butter doesn’t fully mix in, that’s okay!)

 Immediately stir in the toasted hazelnuts and mix until all the caramel has been soaked up.
 It should look thick and sticky, coating every little hazelnut piece.